qwertologe/cutz/README.md

     n..  # n to end - n can be negative

 Field and character selection can be combined.

 Character selections separated with ',' are treated as separate fields during output.
 Ranges with '..' are output as a single string.

+The order gets reversed if 'n' is greater than m (affects -c and -f).

 ## EXAMPLES